-The input change notification function of the I/O ports allows the PIC24FJ64GB004 family of devices to generate interrupt requests to the processor in response to a change of state on selected input pins.
-This feature is capable of detecting input Change-Of-States (COS) even in Sleep mode, when the clocks are disabled.
+The input change notification function of the I/O ports allows the PIC24FJ64GA104 family of devices to generate interrupt requests to the processor in response to a Change-Of-State (COF) on selected input pins.
+This feature is capable of detecting input Change-Of-States even in Sleep mode, when the clocks are disabled.
 Depending on the device pin count, there are up to 29 external inputs that may be selected (enabled) for generating an interrupt request on a Change-Of-State.